Mkurian99/IEEECH-2026-Submission-Relevant-Code-and-Documents-/TXTDATA.md

 corpora/genesis_original.txt is included in this repository.
 It contains the King James Version of Genesis chapters 1–3 (~2,500 words), which is in the public domain.

 The Fellowship of the Ring (Tolkien)
-The Fellowship of the Ring is under copyright and cannot be distributed with this repository.
-You must obtain the text independently.

 Recommended source
 A plain-text version of The Fellowship of the Ring (Book 1) is available via the Internet Archive: